 The major change to the offshore wind pipeline during 2022 was an uplift of 7GW in the capacity that secured government support following the Contracts for Difference (CfD) Allocation Round 4.
 This is an increase from near zero in 2021.
-Record low strike prices of £37.35/MWh2 were in EY's Renewable Energy Attractiveness Index by the end of 2022.
+Record low strike prices of £37.35/MWh2 were even lower than onshore wind and solar, which was a key development.
+The UK was ranked first for offshore wind, based on investment attractiveness in EY's Renewable Energy Attractiveness Index by the end of 2022.
 However, there are growing pressures on the UK's significant cost reduction track record, including supply chain pressures, inflationary cost increases, interest rate rises and increasing project finance costs.
 These are the fallout of some of the global macro headwinds facing the industry, adding pressure to projects and capital costs.
-This calls for an ever greater effort across stakeholders and partners to help a key development.
-The UK was ranked first for of global offshore wind operating capacity is in the UK
+This calls for an ever greater effort across stakeholders and partners to help the industry succeed.